microsoft/fluentui-react-native/docs/pages/Guides/UpdatingCustomize.md

 ### No `_precedence` property

 There is no equivalent for `_precedence` in the new customize API.
-Instead, you can change the token entries when the right combination os states is applied.

-### No slot props as properties

-There is no equivalent for passing in new slot prop building functions in the new customize API.
 If you need this functionality, [please look at using `compose` instead](https://github.com/microsoft/fluentui-react-native/tree/master/packages/framework/composition#compose).

+### No slots as properties

+There is no equivalent for passing in new slot props in the new customize API.
+If you need this functionality, [please look at using the `slotProps` property under `compose` instead](./UpdatingCompose.md).